 Most Cats That Enter Shelters Never Come Out

 Approximately 75% of cats in shelters that practice euthanasia will be put to death, and unwanted pets that don’t enter shelters often die from trauma, disease, exposure, or starvation.
 Animal lovers can prevent this suffering by spaying and neutering their pets before they reproduce, and choosing adult cats for adoption rather than kittens.
-See Reasons to Adopt an Adult Cat for information on the benefits of bringing home an older cat.

 - Plotnick, Arnold, MS, DVM, ACVIM, ABVP.
 (2006).
 “Spaying and Neutering: Facts, Myths, and Misconceptions.”